-From Azure Data Engineering by Richard Nuckolls
+From Azure Storage, Streaming, and Batch Analytics by Richard Nuckolls

 This article discusses Azure Cloud Services and it’s components.